Croft and Vilas star as Lancashire top T20 group

 A 114-run partnership between the Lightning pair ensured they moved above Northamptonshire Steelbacks.

-Surrey remain unbeaten and top of the South Group after a four-wicket win over Hampshire Hawks.
+Surrey remain unbeaten and top of the South Group after a four-wicket win against Hampshire Hawks.

 Somerset remain second, with their win over Essex spearheaded by an unbeaten 85 from the in-form Rilee Rossouw.